skrysmanski/devlog/content/articles/wordpress/sort-posts-by-modified-date.md

 draft: true
 ---

-By default, Wordpress sorts blog posts by //creation date//.
-However, if you update your blog posts from time to time, you may want to sort them by //modification date// rather than creation date.
+By default, Wordpress sorts blog posts by *creation date*.
+However, if you update your blog posts from time to time, you may want to sort them by *modification date* rather than creation date.

 To achieve this, use this snippet: